Welcome!

 Judith Partelow

-Judith Partelow –
+I am Judith Partelow

-Partelow is an actress and director who has appeared in many theatrical productions, readings and films over the years.
-She is a featured character in the cable series Offseason on Amazon Prime.
-She is a member of Screen Actors' Guild and Actors Equity, and is on the board of the Cape Cod Writers Center.
-The poetry program of the Brewster Ladies' Library featured her poem, Reading, which was also one of three of her poems selected by WCAI-FM aired on Poetry Sunday.
-She is published in compilations including: Cape Women On-Line; Voices from A Borrowed Garden; Spiritual Mothering Journal; A Sense of Place; World of Water, World of Sand; Baha'i Anthology on Martyrs; The City of the Covenant News; The Norwalk News; Baha'i Vizier and Lines of Fracture (translated into Dutch); Baha'i World Volumes; Brilliant Star Magazine; Katharine Lee Bates Collections 2013/2014; Veterans for Peace 2013; The Cape Cod Times: Albert Oubochowsky's play, Black Thursday; Slant, A Journal of Poetry; and From the Farther Shore, Cape Cod and the Islands Through Poetry.
+Partelow is on the board of the Cape Cod Writers Center.
+Her poetry has been published in compilations including: Cape Women On-Line; Voices from A Borrowed Garden; Spiritual Mothering Journal; A Sense of Place; World of Water, World of Sand; Baha’i Anthology on Martyrs; The City of the Covenant News; The Norwalk News; Baha’i Vizier and Lines of Fracture (translated into Dutch); Baha’i World Volumes; Brilliant Star Magazine; Katharine Lee Bates Collections 2013/2014; Veterans for Peace 2013; The Cape Cod Times: Albert Oubochowsky’s. play, Black Thursday; Slant, A Journal of Poetry; and From the Farther Shore, Cape Cod and the Islands Through Poetry.
 Her poem Bedtime Story was awarded second place by Marge Piercy in the Cape Cod division of the WOMR Outermost Poetry Contest of 2014, and Summer’s Harvest received Honorable Mention in that same contest for 2021.
-Her many achievements with poetry won her the Cape Cod Writers' Conference Kevin V. Symmons Scholarship for Second Career Writers at its 2018 conference.
+Her many achievements with poetry won her the Cape Cod Writers’ Conference Kevin V. Symmons Scholarship for Second Career Writers at its 2018 conference.

 Summer’s Harvest